 Procurement consortiums are a form of cooperative purchasing that makes the process of government procurement significantly more efficient for all involved.
 They make it easier for cities and government agencies to find vendors, as they are essentially a catalog of vetted options for cities to immediately procure.
 There are a variety of new organizations coming up in this space, including Marketplace.city, which is a great example of a new approach to procurement that grew out of New York City’s attempts to procure smart city solutions.

 Conor Riffle is Director of Smart Cities at Rubicon Global.
-To stay ahead of Rubicon Global’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or subscribe to our RSS feed.
+To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or contact us today.